umd-fire-coml/2021-3D-Object-Detection/README.md

 # 3D Object Detection

+# Product Description

+This product identifies and labels 3D Objects in images of every day settings, such as cars, trees, bikes, pedestrians, etc.

+This product makes use of a UNet, which is a Convolutional Neural Network, to identify objects, given voxel data.
+Our product first takes point cloud data from the SemanticKITTI dataset, and converts it to voxels.
+For the sake of simplicity, a voxel can be described as a 3d pixel.
+We visualize these voxels as cubes, each cube containing spatial information in 3 dimensions.

 # Directory Guide

 data_generator.py
   - loads file paths of data into memory, when you call __getItem__(index) it reads the binary point cloud data and converts it to a voxel grid, and outputs the labels